SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-01-pyramid-optimization.md

 **Risk Weighted Portfolio (RWP)**

-Fortunately, volatility is usually much easier to estimate than other inputs with its consistent patterns of short-term clustering and long-term mean reversion.
-As we move up the portfolio pyramid to the case when estimation on volatility is available, we gain access to methods that can help us understand and manage risk.
+It is fortunate that volatility is usually much easier to estimate than other inputs with its consistent patterns of short-term clustering and long-term mean reversion.
+As we move up the portfolio pyramid to the case when estimation on volatility is available, we gain access to methods that can help us understand and manage risk better.

-One such tool is the Risk Weighted Portfolio (RWP), which goes beyond naive diversification in terms of money invested.
-Instead, it diversifies based on the volatility involved with every security's weight inversely related to its volatility (I.E: $$w_i = \dfrac{\dfrac{1}{\sigma_i}}{\sum_j \dfrac{1}{\sigma_j}}$$).
-This approach leads to a more informative decision compared to the EWP and can help investors benefit from the well-known low-risk anomaly.
-Securities or asset clasess with low risk tend to have higher expected returns than originally expected due to rationales like institutional constraints.
+One such method is the Risk Weighted Portfolio (RWP), which goes beyond naive diversification in terms of money invested.
+Instead, it diversifies based on the volatility involved with securities' weights inversely related to their volatility (I.E: $$w_i = \dfrac{\dfrac{1}{\sigma_i}}{\sum_j \dfrac{1}{\sigma_j}}$$).
+This approach leads to a more risk aware decision compared to the EWP and can help investors benefit from the well-known low-risk anomaly.
+Securities with low risk tend to have higher expected returns than originally expected due to rationales like institutional constraints.
 RWP implicitly help investors to exploit such market anomaly and lead to more efficient risk-taking.